ekhadley/subliminal/README.md

       - The least effective are layers 0 and the last layer, both of which bring the base model about 75% of the way to the teacher.
       - We can conclude that residual biases at nearly any layer can effectively replicate the effects of steering on one particular layer,
       - and also that the reconstruction is noticeably better when the bias is trained on the actual source of the steering difference
       - The dla's are highly interpretable, from all layers before 14.
-Lots of lion tokens
+Lots of clearly animal-related tokens
          - often the same ones topping the charts while the other strange tokens appear and disappear across layers
          - on layer blocks.14.hook_resid_post and after, the dla is totally uninterpretable